-The In\out parameters are direct references and are not copied as are In or Out parameters.
-In\out parameters can be compared with parameters of control modules, they are all direct references.
+The In_out parameters are direct references and are not copied as In or Out parameters.
+In_out parameters can be compared with parameters of control modules, they are all direct references.

-For more information on passing data, see the Basic Control Software manual.
+For more information on passing data, see the System 800xA, Control, AC 800M, Configuration (3BSE035980).